chandan1784/Lets-Learn-Git/README.md

 # Lets-Learn-Git
-learned basic git commands on vs terminal learned how to push repo on github through git commands.
+learned basic git commands on vs terminal and how to push repo on github through git commands.